dalinicus/homeassistant-acinfinity/README.md

 ### Auto Mode
 Device toggled based on temperature and/or humidity triggers
-- `Auto High Temp Enabled`: Enable or disable high temp trigger while in Auto mode
+- `High Temp Enabled`: Enable or disable high temp trigger while in Auto mode
-- `Auto High Temp Trigger`: If trigger is enabled, device will be turned on if temp exceeds configured value.
+- `High Temp Trigger`: If trigger is enabled, device will be turned on if temp exceeds configured value.
-- `Auto Low Temp Enabled`: Enable or disable low temp trigger while in Auto mode
+- `Low Temp Enabled`: Enable or disable low temp trigger while in Auto mode
-- `Auto Low Temp Trigger`: If trigger is enabled, device will be turned on if temp drops below configured value.
+- `Low Temp Trigger`: If trigger is enabled, device will be turned on if temp drops below configured value.
-- `Auto High Humidity Enabled`: Enable or disable high humidity trigger while in Auto mode
+- `High Humidity Enabled`: Enable or disable high humidity trigger while in Auto mode
-- `Auto High Humidity Trigger`: If trigger is enabled, device will be turned on if humidity exceeds configured value.
+- `High Humidity Trigger`: If trigger is enabled, device will be turned on if humidity exceeds configured value.
-- `Auto Low Humidity Enabled`: Enable or disable low humidity trigger while in Auto mode
+- `Low Humidity Enabled`: Enable or disable low humidity trigger while in Auto mode
-- `Auto Low Humidity Trigger`: If trigger is enabled, device will be turned on if humidity drops below configured value.
+- `Low Humidity Trigger`: If trigger is enabled, device will be turned on if humidity drops below configured value.

 ### Timer to On Mode
 Device is turned on after a set duration